Patient education: Alopecia areata (Beyond the Basics)

 Topical immunotherapy — Topical immunotherapy is probably the most effective treatment for patients with extensive or recurrent scalp involvement.
 This technique involves applying a substance known to cause an allergic reaction to the area of hair loss.
 The resulting itching, scaling, and irritation often induce hair growth for reasons that are not completely understood.

 Topical immunotherapy is not widely available in the United States.
 Patients who are interested in trying it should see a dermatologist (clinician specializing in the skin) who is experienced with this treatment.

 Photochemotherapy — In photochemotherapy, the person is given a light-sensitive drug (either applied to the skin or taken by mouth) and then exposed to an ultraviolet light source.
 Studies have shown conflicting results.
 However, a trial of photochemotherapy may be reasonable in people with extensive alopecia areata if topical immunotherapy is not available.
 Treatment is usually continued for four to six months.

 Investigational treatments — New therapies for alopecia areata may emerge in the future.
-The preliminary results from drugs known as Janus kinase (JAK) inhibitors (tofacitinib and ruxolitinib) look promising, but only a small number of patients have been treated and additional study is necessary to evaluate the efficacy and safety of JAK inhibitors for alopecia areata.
+The preliminary results from drugs known as Janus kinase (JAK) inhibitors (tofacitinib and ruxolitinib) look promising, but additional study is necessary to evaluate the efficacy and safety of JAK inhibitors for alopecia areata.
 Oral JAK inhibitors are expensive, may carry significant risks, and are not yet recommended for routine treatment of alopecia areata.
 There is ongoing research on topical and oral JAK inhibitors and other therapies, giving hope that better treatments for alopecia areata will become available.